addhe/mcp-websearch/README.md

 # Web Search MCP Server

-A Model Context Protocol (MCP) server implementation for searching content from various news portals and Wikipedia.
+A Model Context Protocol (MCP) server implementation for searching content from various Indonesian news portals and Wikipedia.
 This application can be deployed as a Google Cloud Function.

 ## What is MCP?